Semiteq/SpectrumVisualizer/SpectrumVisualizer.Uart/readme.md

 ## Features

 - **UART Data Acquisition:**
-  - Receives full messages over a COM port.
+  - Receives two messages over a COM port.
-  - Message structure is defined by the `UartMessageStruct` (includes two spectrum blocks and additional fields).
+  - Messages structure is defined in the `Message` (includes two spectrum blocks and additional fields).
 - **Data Processing:**
-  - Uses `UartSpectrumParser` to extract and combine two spectrum data blocks into a single `ushort[]` array.
+  - Uses `SpectrumParser` to extract spectrum data blocks into a `DataStruct`.
-  - No dark spectrum or integration settings are applied – data is already normalized.
+  - Assigning wavelengths via `SpectrumCalc`.
 - **Visualization:**
   - Uses OxyPlot for rendering the spectrum.
   - Basic visualization is provided without marker handling.